Finding a New Job: 10 Simple Tips for Success

 Preferable skills and experience are credentials that the employer would prefer but it isn’t a mandatory requirement.
 The more preferable skills you have, the higher chance you will have of securing an interview.

-The effects of the pandemic mean that more employers are now choosing to carry out at least the first stage of an interview process via a virtual call.
+The effects of the pandemic meant that many employers started to carry out at least the first stage of an interview process via a virtual call and some employers have continued to do this, despite the pandemic now being a few years ago.
 There are both pros and cons to this and whilst you may feel less pressure through a camera lens, the process of carrying out an interview virtually can risk technical issues occuring.

 To be prepared for this, check that all of your technical equipment is in working order and that you have a strong internet connection.
 You don’t want a technical glitch to throw you off and affect how you perform in the interview.

 You should also consider that just because you might not be in the same room as your interviewer, it is still important to present yourself in a smart manner.
-First impressions count, so be sure to dress smartly like you would for a face-to-face interview and to pay attention to your surroundings.
+First impressions count and the usual interview dos and don’ts are still applicable, so be sure to dress smartly like you would for a face-to-face interview and to pay attention to your surroundings.

 A virtual interview will give a hiring manager an insight into your home life through their computer lens, so a clean and tidy background is advised.